mhamaditshyaw-lang/shyawSoftKey/replit.md

 - Added animated welcome dashboard with greeting, time-based messages, role badges, and smooth animations
 - Implemented emoji/icon picker for description highlights with categorized selection (Performance, Feedback, Areas)
 - Prefers old/simple design for Data View with search functionality and icons on filter buttons
+- Updated Data View to clean, minimal design with better spacing and modern card layout